udayrt/miniorange-saml-sp-plugin/README.md

 * Login to your Jenkins.
 * Go to Manage Jenkins option from the left pane, and open Manage Plugins tab.
 * Go to the advanced tab and upload the hpi file.
+* You can get the hpi file by running ```mvn clean package -DskipTests``` command on this code.
+Contact info@xecurify.com if you are facing any issue.

 ![image_3](docs/images/configuration/upload_plugin_3.png)